jabney/regex-extract-loader/README.md

 ====================
 [![Build Status](https://travis-ci.org/jabney/regex-extract-loader.svg?branch=master)](https://travis-ci.org/jabney/regex-extract-loader)

-Use regex to extract values from files and make them available in code, or transform a source from one form to another.
+Use regex to extract values from source files and make them available in code, or transform a source file into another form.

+The `regex-extract-loader` takes a file's content as input, runs it against a user-supplied regular expression, and returns match information as its output by default.
+If the `g` (global) flag is not used, the result is a single RegExp match object.
+If the `g` flag is used, the resulit is a list of RegExp match objects.
+The output can be transformed, either on a per-match basis or at the end of the entire operation using the `match` and/or `project` functions.

 ## Example usage
 Extract the attribute data from path tags in an svg file.